 D-Tuning (traditional standard, still in Canada and Europe)

 The point of view is as shown by the picture in the left.
 Numerals denote the following fingers: 1=indexfinger, 2=middlefinger, 3=ringfinger.
 My fingersettings may differ from most chord tables, but they are more practicable for any changing to other chords.
 With these few chords you are able to accompany a lot of tunes - many simple songs actually need only two chords!

 All keys, both, in C- and D-Tuning gathered in my so called Ukulele Circle This is

-a key circle, also known as quint circle, showing 11 chords in each key.
+a key circle, also known as circle of quints (circle of fifths), showing 11 chords in each key.
 It is helpfully

 In addition you can listen how the chords sound by clicking on the chord pattern.